DCsunset/transformfs/README.md

 ```

 The Lua script must return a module (`M`) with the following functions:
-- `M:map_filename(parent, filename, file_type)`: (optional) Map the filename to a new one.
-The argument is the parent dir and original filename.
-Other functions will still receive original filenames.
-File type is a string of the [Enum](https://docs.rs/fuser/latest/fuser/enum.FileType.html).
+- `M:filter_file(parent, filename, file_type)`: (optional) Filter the file.
+The arguments are the parent dir, original filename and file type.
+  - `file_type` is a string of the [Enum](https://docs.rs/fuser/latest/fuser/enum.FileType.html).
+  - The return value must be a table.
+It can contain the following optional fields:
+    - `filename`: (string) change to a new filename
+    - `exclude`: (bool) exclude this file
 - `M:open(filename)`: (optional) Called when opening a file if defined.
 Useful to open the file in advance for performance
 - `M:close(filename)`: (optional) Called when closing a file if defined.
 Useful to reclaim resources
 - `M:read_metadata(filename)`: Return the metadata of the file as a table. `size` can be set if a user wants to change the size.